ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

 Tune will allocate the specified GPU and CPU as specified by ``tune.with_resources`` to each individual trial.
-Similarly, you can also use the ``ScalingConfig`` to specify resources for each trial.
+Similarly, you can also use the ``ScalingConfig`` to specify trial resources.
 See :ref:`ScalingConfig <train-config>` for more information.
 Even if the trial cannot be scheduled right now, Ray Tune will still try to start the respective placement group.
-If not enough resources are available, this will trigger :ref:`autoscaling behavior <cluster-index>` if you're using the Ray cluster launcher.
+If not enough resources are available, this will trigger
+:ref:`autoscaling behavior <cluster-index>` if you're using the Ray cluster launcher.

 It is also possible to specify memory (``"memory"``, in bytes) and custom resource requirements.